grcmupc/portrait/DQN-MARL-capacity-sharing/README.md

 - **BS.py:** BS class.
 - **common.py:** Python script with different functions for supporting the main operation.

-Example data to run the scripts are included in the subfolder **/sample_data**, including:
+Example data to training and evaluating the model are included in the folder **/sample_data**:
 - Training data in csv file to perform the training (training.py).
 - Evaluation data in csv file to perform the evaluation (evaluation.py).
 This is also required by training.py if evaluation is performed during training.

+Moreover, **/sample_policies/** includes example policies already learnt to test the evaluation.py script.
-- Saved policies by PolicySaver to held the evaluation (evaluation.py).
+- Saved policies by PolicySaver format of TF-Agents to held the evaluation (evaluation.py).